FrontendMasters/front-end-handbook/learning/front-end.md

-# Learn front-end application architecture
+# Learn general front-end development

 * [So, You Want to be a Front-End Engineer](https://www.youtube.com/watch?v=Lsg84NtJbmI) [watch]
 * [A Baseline for Front-End [JS] Developers: 2015](http://rmurphey.com/blog/2015/03/23/a-baseline-for-front-end-developers-2015/) [read]